Culligan

-Culligan is a United States based global water treatment company with network of dealers and direct operations spawn across 90 countries with 1,000 dealers, over 600 in North America alone, and over 7,500 employees.
+Culligan International is a United States based global water treatment company with a network of dealers and direct operations in 90 countries with 1,000 dealers; over 600 in North America alone, and more than 14,000 employees.

 History

 Culligan was founded in 1936 by Emmett Culligan.
 With $50 and with additional financing by his brother Dr. John M. Culligan, and his sister, Anna V. Culligan, Emmett established the Culligan Zeolite Company with his brothers Drs.
 John and Leo Culligan as partners.
 They started the business in Jack McLaughlin's Blacksmith Shop at Northbrook, Illinois.
 Emmett perforated the bottom of a coffee can and used greensand to make a water filter.
 Upon running water through his device, he discovered that the filter acted as a water softener.
 By 1938, the first Culligan franchised dealership opened in Wheaton, Illinois, followed by another in Hagerstown, Maryland.
 In 1945, Emmett dissolved the partnership with his brothers and a new company was incorporated.
-Emmett was president until 1950 when he became chairman of the board and Harold Werhane was made President.
+Emmett was president until 1950 when he became chairman of the board and Harold Werhane was made president.
 In 1962, the name was changed to Culligan, Incorporated.
 The company now has its international headquarters in Rosemont, Illinois.
 To date, there are more than 1,000 dealerships and business offices in over 90 countries.
-For further information refer to the company magazine, "Topics" of July, 1970.
-Later on, Beatrice Foods acquired the company.
+For information refer to the company magazine Topics of July 1970.
+Later, Beatrice Foods acquired the company.